Be Clutch Like Justin Thomas

-Down the stretch on Sunday at the PGA Championship, there were a lot of big moments.
+Down the stretch on Sunday of the PGA Championship when I won my first major, there were a lot of big moments.
 The putt that hovered on the lip before falling at 10, the chip-in on 13; you can't win a tournament with one swing.
 That being said, there was one that stands out.
 On the tee at No. 17 with a one-stroke lead, I couldn't ask for a better yardage.
 It was 233 to the flag—a perfect 6-iron.
 But I told my caddie, Jimmy Johnson, to give me the 7-iron.
 I was so amped up, I knew I could get it there—and I was right.
 I hit it to 16 or so feet, made the birdie putt and pulled away for my first major.
 I'll remember that tee shot for the rest of my life, especially how I visualized it and then hit it.

 When I see amateurs come to a hole with a tight landing area or have to carry the ball over water, their swings reflect uncertainty.
 They look short, rushed and tight.
 They're all arms, trying to steer the ball to a safe spot.
 If that sounds like you, try this instead: First, get your body matched up.
 Make sure your shoulders, hips and feet are where you want them to be as you address the ball.
 I work on this all the time.
 You'd be surprised how easy it is to get out of whack with your alignment.
 And when that's off, you'll need to get lucky by making a split-second adjustment to your swing to save the shot.
 Good luck with that.